zobek-dev/quinta-desarmaduria/readme.md

-# Mediahuella Shopify Theme Boiler Plate
+# Mediahuella Shopify Theme Boilerplate

 This boilerplate was created for create a shopify template from scratch, is based in shopify dawn theme and be cleaned for major productivity